imxade/Svelte-template/posts/jobless-future/page.md

 Nvidia CEO Jensen Huang recently made a controversial statement at the World Government Summit in Dubai, suggesting that the need for individuals to learn how to code is diminishing due to advancements in artificial intelligence.
 Huang argued that with AI taking over programming tasks, **it's no longer necessary for young people to learn computer science or programming.** Instead, he believes that the focus should shift towards developing expertise in fields like biology, education, manufacturing, and farming.
 Huang's perspective is that AI will make everyone a programmer, as it will replace the need for traditional programming languages with human language prompts, making coding accessible to everyone.

-Is coming from a reputable figure enough to justify such a statement?
+Should we just disregard what he said?

 ### Present Scenario

 <img align="right" width="200" src="https://images.unsplash.com/photo-1520563683082-7ef74b616a89" alt="AI" style="padding: 2%;">

 Currently, **trained models are marketed as AI,** though the original intent of AI was to augment or replace human intelligence more effectively.
-If that becomes a reality someday, then the statement about coding's demise gains weight, especially for those whose livelihoods depend on coding.
+If that becomes a reality someday, then the statement about coding's demise (not only) gains weight, especially for those whose livelihoods depend on coding.

-### A Historical Perspective
+### A Historical Lens

 The discourse on technological unemployment isn't new.